-cases.

 Answer Options Response Count

 119

 answered question 119

 skipped question 57

 Response Text

 None.

 None

 none

 There is none.

 no difference

 My appointed cases tend to involves clients who are jailed.
-The only difference involves where we meet
+The only difference in nvolves where we meet

 and how we communicate.

 They are handled completely differently.
-The main difference is that bond cases
+The main difference is that bond cases with the D, family, prosecutor and any witnesses to do a thorough investigation.

-with the D, family, prosecutor and any witnesses to do a thorough investigation clock where the D just wants to get out of custody at any cost.
-Jan cases are always on a
+clock where the D just wants to get out of custody at any cost.

 None

 no difference

 none

 None.

 None.
 Have more resouces in ct appointed cases

 none

 I will go to the jail more often upon request if it's a retained client

 No difference

 Not a whole lot.

 No difference.
 Stupid question

 None

 none

-No difference
+No difference 1 1

-I may not see my appointed clients as often; however, I try my hardest to visit a and update my appointed
+I may not see my appointed clients as often; however, I try my hardest to visit ar clients as much as possible. id update my appointed

-clients as much as possible.
-1 0 11

 None!

-None
+None:

 Most defendants in appointed cases are in custody.
-While I meet with them at the jails regularly, it is
+While I meet with them at the no inile rogularly it is

 much more challenging to prepare their cases.
-Generally, I try to minimize the differences between
+Generally, I try to minimize the c

-appointed and retained cases.
+appointed and retained cases. anierences between

 No differences.

 No difference

 All get 100% effort

 None.

 None

-none 1,
+none

 I normally have retained clients do more leg work than appointed ones.
+They are generally more capable

-They are of same and have the means to assist in their own defense to a larger degree the Conversely, I will normally secure a court appointed investigator for appointed an appointed cases.
+of same and have the means to assist in their own defense to a larger degree that Conversely, I will normally secure a court appointed investigator for appointed or n appointed cases.